 The information gathered by the manufacturer to compile the reports required under this subsection.

-Facility locations corresponding to facility codes created pursuant to the label requirements of subsection § (g)(5)(D).
+Facility locations corresponding to facility codes created pursuant to the label requirements of subsection (g)(5)(D).

 Extension of Time.
-A manufacturer may request an extension of a deadline set forth in subsection § (g) at least 20 days before the specified date.
-Along with such request, the manufacturer shall provide documentation regarding the time that the manufacturer reasonably believes is necessary to comply with the requirement and an explanation of why compliance is not or could not be timely.
+A manufacturer may request an extension of a deadline set forth in subsection (g) at least 20 days before the specified date.
+Along with such request, the manufacturer shall provide documentation regarding the time that the manufacturer reasonably believes is necessary to comply with the requirement and an explanation of why compliance is not or could not be timely despite the exercise of reasonable diligence.
 The Executive Officer shall grant a manufacturer a reasonable extension of time upon the manufacturer demonstrating that despite the exercise of reasonable diligence, the manufacturer is unable to comply in the time initially provided.
 The Executive Officer shall determine the reasonable extension of time on a case-by-case basis considering both the evidence provided by the manufacturer and what effect any delay caused by granting the extension may have on effective enforcement, vehicle owners, or the health, welfare, and economy of the State.
 The Executive Officer shall notify the manufacturer of their decision in writing at least 7 days before the time requirement for which the manufacturer has requested the extension.

 Penalties.
-The Executive Officer may seek penalties pursuant to the applicable provisions of the Health and Safety Code, including under sections 43016 and 43212, for violations of the requirements of this section and CCR, title 13, section 1962.4.
-In determining the civil penalty amounts that CARB may seek, the Executive Officer shall consider the civil penalty policy published by CARB under Health and Safety Code section 43024.
+A manufacturer will be subject to penalties pursuant to the applicable provisions of the Health and Safety Code, including under sections 43016 and 43212, for violations of the requirements of this section and CCR, title 13, section 1962.4.

 Electronic submittal.
-Unless otherwise specified, reports, documentation, and requests under this Section must be provided to the California Air Resources Board through the electronic Document Management System available through the website: https://arb.ca.gov/certification-document-management-system.
+Unless otherwise specified, reports, documentation, and requests under this section must be provided to the California Air Resources Board through the electronic Document Management System available through the website: https://arb.ca.gov/certification-document-management-system.

 Severability.
 Each provision of this section is severable, and in the event that any provision of this section is held to be invalid, the remainder of this article remains in full force and effect.